 We stayed several nights with my grandparents and enjoyed their company immensely.
 Lucy and my grandparent's dog, Sam, are best friends and loved playing together again.
 We had nice long walks early in the morning with Grandpa, had big breakfasts and yummy dinners, and enjoyed dice, dominoes, and red wine with Grandma :) It's so wonderful spending time with them.

 For almost the entirety of our trip, Brandi and I continued our remote work by waking each morning around 4:30 am (7:30 am EST) and working our 8 hours, which left us done and ready to enjoy the rest of the day after lunch.
 My Aunt has a house in the beautiful Star Pass area that she was kind enough to let us stay in while she was out of town, so after several days of amazing breakfasts and dinners with my grandparents, we drove over about 10 minutes to our temporary home away from home.
 We bounced all around to my aunts, sisters, mom, and grandparents each afternoon after work and enjoyed their company.
 Lucy swam nearly every day and by the end of our adventure, she went from not very good at swimming to diving down to the bottom of the deep end!
 We spent a lot of time hanging out with my sister and fam and it was so much fun wrenching on my BroInLaw's motorcycle project, swimming, playing backgammon, etc!

-I took 3 separate scenic flights around the Tucson area with different family that wanted to go flying and it was really cool to sight see the area.
-Its so beautiful out west and the visibility and terrain is unrivaled.
-Of particular aviation interest we buzzed Pinal Airpark, which housed what must have been hundreds of airliner jets that were idle.
+I took 3 separate scenic flights around the Tucson area with different family members that wanted to go flying and it was really cool to sightsee the area.
+It's so beautiful out west and the visibility and terrain are unrivaled.
+Of particular aviation interest, we buzzed Pinal Airpark, which housed what must have been hundreds of airliner jets that were idle.

 Here are some more photos from our trip